- Guide Map

 Disneyland Railroad - Take a 20-minute journey around the perimeter of Disneyland on an authentic steam train, with additional stops at New Orleans Square, Mickey's Toontown, and Tomorrowland.
 Between the Tomorrowland and Main Street stations you'll see the Grand Canyon and Primeval World dioramas.

 Visit Guest Relations in City Hall, on your left after passing the train station, if you have questions about dining, transportation, entertainment or lost and found.
-Be sure to mention if someone in your party is celebrating a birthday, and pick up a "Today's My Birthday!" sticker while you're there!
+If someone in your party is celebrating a birthday, anniversary, first visit to Disneyland or other special event be sure to ask for the appropriate button.

-At the end of Main Street, closest to the Plaza, you'll find the Guest Information Board, showing wait times for all operating attractions.
+At the end of Main Street, near the Jolly Holiday Bakery, you'll find the Guest Information Board, showing wait times for all operating attractions.

 At most times of the day, Main Street, U.S.A can be explored at your leisure, normally without lines or crowds, so it may be best not to linger when the park first opens and the lines for the more popular attractions are still short.
 The only times to avoid would be during the parades or at closing time when the other attractions have stopped running.
 The Emporium gets especially busy late in the day, so do your shopping early and take advantage of Disney's Package Check service to leave your purchases at the Newsstand where you can pick them up on your way out of the park.